D-E-F-E-A-T/WBSTesty/README.md

 Author URI: http://elisavet.co/

-Description: WBSTesty is a beautiful theme designed to test the candidates of the WBS IKE Front-end Developer Position.
-This theme is a heavily edited version of Wordpress Twenty Sixteen theme that comes bundled with Wordpress and designed by the Wordpress Team.
+Description: This theme is a heavily edited version of Wordpress Twenty Sixteen theme that comes bundled with Wordpress and designed by the Wordpress Team.
 Perfect for a starter theme!

 Version: 1.0